How can we help?

 Tailored audiences from lists overviewArrow down icon

 Tailored audiences from lists are created by uploading a file containing your own data.
-Your records are matched with people who are active on Twitter so that you can target them in your campaigns.
+Your records are matched with users on Twitter so that you can reach them in your campaigns.

 Here are a few examples of how tailored audiences from lists could benefit your business.

 - You can reach your existing customers by uploading a list of their email addresses.
 It’s an opportunity to reach them with a new campaign and drive them to purchase again.